 Low carb ice cream is a unicorn of the keto world; a legendary creature that we’ve all heard existed, but never actually managed to track down and catch.
 We’ve searched high and low throughout the grocery stores for this mythical beast with no luck.

-While it may be an infinitely better choice than the typical frozen treats you’ll find at the store, it doesn’t really have a place in a ketogenic diet.
-Sure the carbs are lower and it might even fit your macros if you watch your portion control, but it’s not actually a keto thing (despite what you may see on social media).
+While it may be an infinitely better choice than the usual frozen treats you’ll find at the store, it doesn’t have a place in a ketogenic diet.
+Sure the carbs are lower, and it might even fit your macros if you watch your portion control, but it’s not actually a “keto thing” (despite what you may see on social media).

 Never fear!
 Just get in your kitchen and make your own stuff.
 Seriously, it’s insane how simple, not to mention tasty, this kind of thing is.
 It’s usually as easy as blending ingredients and popping them in the freezer.
 Last summer, I made killer avocado popsicles that my whole family enjoyed.

-It started to warm up last weekend and the ice cream trucks circled my block like hungry sharks for hours.
-I headed into my kitchen and whipped up an ice cream using two things I always seem to have an abundance of: protein powder and ricotta cheese.
+It started to warm up last weekend, and the ice cream trucks circled my block like hungry sharks for hours.
+I headed into my kitchen and whipped up an ice cream using two things I always seem to have in abundance: protein powder and ricotta cheese.
 That’s right, just two ingredients.
 Add water and blend, blend, blend.
 Pop it into the freezer and pull it out when it’s ready.

 I used the Quest Strawberries & Cream Protein Powder which is already sweetened without sugar (Stevia and Sucralose, to get specific), but if you like things sweet, sweet then you might want to add a little extra erythritol sweetener (like Swerve, for example) or Stevia.
 Enjoy your protein powder “ice cream”!

 JOIN THE KETOGASM SQUAD!